Wednesday, 9 October 2019

 15th September 2019.

-The visit to this Vanamutti Perumal Temple was a part of Temples Visit, in and around Sirkazhi on 15th September.
-After Sri Parimala Ranganathar’s darsan our next destination was to Kozhikuthi, one of the Vishnu temples on the banks of River Kaveri in a Village called Kozhikuthi a part of Sholampettai.
-It was told that Kodihathi Vimochana Puram was turned to Kozhikuthi.
-After Kanchipuram, Athi Varadhar’s vaibhavam, the Vanamutti Perumal also become popular and this temple attracts devotees from far off places.
+The visit to this Vanamutti Perumal Temple was a part of the Temple Visit, in and around Sirkazhi, on 15th September.
+After Sri Parimala Ranganathar’s darsan, our next destination was Kozhikuthi, one of the Vishnu temples on the banks of the River Kaveri in a Village called Kozhikuthi, a part of Sholampettai.
+It was said that Kodihathi Vimochana Puram was turned into Kozhikuthi.
+After Kanchipuram, Athi Varadar’s vaibhavam, the Vanamutti Perumal also became popular, and this temple attracts devotees from far-off places.

 Moolavar : Sri Vanamutti Perumal, Sri Srinivasa Perumal,